AqwamCreates/DataPredict-Agent/docs/API.md

   * address: The IP address or the website address of the server that is hosting the large language model.

   * inputKey: The name of the input key that is responsible of inputting the message to the server during JSON encoding.
+(Default: message)

   * outputKey: The name of the output key that is responsible of outputting the message from the server during JSON decoding.
+(Default: answer)

 ### removeServerDictionary()